webmasterdevlin/inmeta-scoreboard-ndc-2021/README.md

 - APIs codes are located inside the src/pages/api/**
 - Endpoints are based on the pathname of folders or Tsx files inside the src/pages/api directory

+## CosmosDB
+- the cosmosdb code is located in the src/services/api/playerService.ts

 ## Steps
 - npx create-next-app my-app --ts
 - cd my-app